Grand Blanc Special Needs Planning Attorneys

 That's why it is important to retain an attorney for setting up a special needs trust.
 Only an attorney with experience in special needs trust matters can help you create a trust document that truly protects assets from means-testing.

 We have extensive experience in this complicated area of the law.
 Our team can help you create a special needs trust as part of your broader estate plan.
 With a comprehensive plan in place, you will enjoy the peace of mind that comes from knowing your special needs loved one will be well cared for today and for the rest of their life.

 For a well-designed special needs trust and effective overall special needs plan, contact us online or call us at (810) 645-8426.
-Serving Grand Blanc, Flint, Rochester Hills and all of Mid-Michigan.
+Serving Grand Blanc, Flint, Rochester Hills, Brighton and all of Mid-Michigan.